 Many appraisers are accountants and can actually serve both functions for smaller companies.
 As one would expect, this is the most expensive method of proving value, with costs typically ranging from as little as $1500.00 for a very small business into the hundreds of thousands of dollars.
 Most small businesses can be valued for less than $10,000.00, and many for less than $5000.00, so it makes sense if the business itself is profitable or has many assets.
 Strong evidence such as this often reduces the likelihood of litigation also, which will relieve you of much stress and lessen your legal fees as well.

 Additional Ways to Value a Business

 Another option to value the business is to use other individuals in the business or who have marketed your type of business.
-A court will value the opinion of anyone who has special knowledge or expertise in the market value of similar businesses, especially in the absence of any other expert opinion.
-The requirements for using an expert differ by state so please consult your attorney.
+A court will value the opinion of anyone who has special knowledge or expertise in the market value of similar businesses, especially in the absence of any other professional opinion.
+The requirements for using an professional differs by state so please consult your attorney.

 A good example would be calling a developer who has developed and sold subdivisions in a particular region to value a small development company.
 They can authoritatively testify how much a development or development company is worth and why.

 Another example is using a realtor to testify as to the value of a real estate holding company by reviewing the marketability of its assets.